Vinai/VinaiKopp_ConfigComments/README.md

 To edit a comment, click on the one you want to update.
 To save the changes simply click anywhere outside the field.
 To delete a comment, click the little x on the right beside each comment.

+A little [screencast](http://quick.as/6r7asxmx) is available, but since I don't know how to embed quick.as casts right now, here is a screenshot, too:

 ![Screenshot of default block template](https://raw.github.com/Vinai/VinaiKopp_ConfigComments/media/ConfigComments-screenshot-popup.png)

 Compatibility